cezarmezzalira/cezarmezzalira/README.md

 I'm Cezar, a software developer who loves JS techs like Node.js and React.
 With JS, I discovered a whole new world of opportunities in software development, since create great API's with Express, PostgreSQL or MongoDB and wonderful web apps with React.

-Want to know more about me?
-[Check out my portfolio.](https://braydoncoyer.dev/)

 ## 📝 Latest Blog Posts

 <br>